GPUOpen-LibrariesAndSDKs/D3D12MemoryAllocator/README.md

 - Customization: Predefine appropriate macros to provide your own implementation of external facilities used by the library, like assert, mutex, and atomic.
 - Statistics: Obtain detailed statistics about the amount of memory used, unused, number of allocated blocks, number of allocations etc. - globally and per memory heap type.
 - Debug annotations: Associate string name with every allocation.
+- JSON dump: Obtain a string in JSON format with detailed map of internal state, including list of allocations and gaps between them.

 # Prerequisites